milliHQ/terraform-aws-next-js/examples/with-custom-domain/README.md

 # Terraform Next.js custom domain example

 This example shows how to use a custom domain with the [Next.js Terraform module for AWS](https://registry.terraform.io/modules/milliHQ/next-js/aws).
-The code is based on the [with existing CloudFront distribution example](https://github.com/milliHQ/terraform-aws-next-js/tree/main/examples/with-existing-cloudfront).

 ## Features